jlevy/og-equity-compensation/README.md

     [on Quora](https://www.quora.com/How-do-employees-in-startups-sell-stock-in-the-secondary-markets).
   - 🔸 Sales generally require the agreement and cooperation of the company, for both contractual and practical reasons.
-    - 🄳 Typically, shares held by an employee are subject to a **right of first refusal** in favor of the company, meaning someone can’t sell their shares to a third party without offering to sell to the company first.
+  - 🄳 Typically, shares held by an employee are subject to a **right of first refusal** in favor of the company, meaning the employee can't sell their shares to a third party without offering to sell their shares to the company first.
   - **Why companies may not support secondary sales**: It’s important to consider a company’s perspective on secondary sales as well.
     - Historically, startups have seen little purpose in letting current employees sell their